A Thousand Miles: Music video

-Fair played "A Thousand Miles" in front of his superior Jimmy Iovine, the co-chairman of Interscope-Geffen-A&M. Iovine was very impressed with the song, and requested that a music video be filmed immediately for it.
+Fair played "A Thousand Miles" in front of his superior Jimmy Iovine, the co-chairman of Interscope-Geffen-A&M. Iovine was very impressed with the song and requested that a music video be filmed immediately for it.
 After the video had been completed it was presented to Tom Calderone, the Vice President of Programming for MTV, in early 2002.
 Calderone expressed a desire to begin broadcasting the video at once and Fair agreed to his request, even though the album was still in production at the time and Carlton's marketing "image" had not yet been developed.

 Directed by Marc Klasfeld, the music video was filmed in Newbury Park, California, and in areas of Downtown Los Angeles such as State Theater.
 There was no use of green screen or visual effects; Carlton's piano and bench were moved using a flatbed truck and a custom-built dolly, and she wore a seat belt under her skirt to secure herself to the bench.

 Carlton told the website Contactmusic.com of the first time she watched the single's music video, in which she is seen playing the piano while traveling through a variety of settings:

 I was in the studio and had just taken a break, when someone ran in the room and said, "You're on MTV!"
 We put it on and I just stared at the screen.
 After a few minutes, I just covered my eyes and started to laugh.
 It seemed so surreal.
 The night after that, I heard the song on the radio for the first time.
 It was all so unbelievable.

-Carlton felt that Marc Klasfeld (the video's director) "captured who I was in that video", and he was selected to direct the video for the album's follow-up single, "Ordinary Day".
+Carlton felt that Klasfeld "captured who I was in that video", and he was selected to direct the video for the album's follow-up single, "Ordinary Day".
 The music video for "A Thousand Miles" received heavy airplay on the channel following its premiere on the top-ten video program Total Request Live on January 4, 2002, and was popular enough to be retired from the show's countdown.